 Cost-Effectiveness and Suitability

 Because term life insurance does not include features like cash value accumulation, it typically has lower premiums, allowing policyholders to secure higher coverage amounts at a fraction of the cost of permanent insurance.
-Its simplicity and cost-effectiveness make term life insurance especially attractive for those seeking practical, no-frills coverage.
+Its simplicity and cost-effectiveness make term life insurance especially attractive for those seeking practical, no-frills coverage for a short amount of time.

 The Flexibility of Universal Life Insurance